 2003, the group ventured into commercial properties in Dubai and Malaysia.
 The world went into recession; and the group reevaluated their holdings to achieve the right tenancy mix to meet the global slump.
 In 2007, two commercial buildings were purchased in Chinatown.
 With the successful tenders in Chinatown, the focus shifted to begin tendering for government lands to build hotels to meet the future needs of tourist bed count in Singapore.
 The Chinatown properties were converted into boutique hotels that provided added value to the group’s assets.
 A successful bid was also made for the land at Merchant road, Singapore and converted the area into a 203 room business hotel and office building managed by Park Regis Hospitality.
 The property was profitably sold in 2010.

-1992, the group invested in “The Promenade” in Orchard Road and improved the rental income a change in tenant mix and then sold the property in 1997.
+1992, the group invested in “The Promenade” in Orchard Road for $159 million and improved the rental income a change in tenant mix and then sold the property in 1997 for $271 million.

 1993 an investment was made in the Queensway Shopping Centre.
 Over the years, the tenant mix was improved to enhance the yield; During the same year the group also invested in commercial space at the Peninsula Plaza.
 Both properties remain as part of their asset portfolio to date.